ExpressLRS/Docs/docs/software/loan-model.md

       ![Select RX](../assets/images/loan-rx-select.png)

-  4. Select the "Loan Model" entry
+  4. Select the "Return Model" entry

       ![Return Model](../assets/images/loan-return.png)

-The second method is as follows, used if the borrower forgets to return the model:
+The second method used if the borrower forgets to return the model, is as follows:

   1. Power cycle the model 3 times in rapid succession, turning it off each time after the LED flashes on and off again.
   2. If done correctly, the model will return to the state where it is bound to your transmitter.